sukesh-ak/setup-nvidia-on-ubuntu/README.md

-# How to setup nVidia GPU on Ubuntu
+# How to setup NVidia GPU on Ubuntu
 Install &amp; Setup nVidia drivers, Cuda, Cudnn and nVidia docker container toolkit on Ubuntu.

 > [!IMPORTANT]